mguler/AudioLibrary/README.md

 # AudioLibrary

-A library for recording and playback audio
+A library for recording and playback audio data